Fallen Footwear

-Fallen Footwear is an American skateboarding footwear and apparel brand founded by professional skateboarder Jamie Thomas in 2003, after leaving Circa.
-The company which was out of the market for almost two years (2016-2017) has now been acquired for a global re-launch by Town Connection, an investment group with its headquarters in Buenos Aires, Argentina.
+Fallen Footwear is an American skateboarding footwear and apparel brand founded by professional skateboarder Jamie Thomas in 2003 after leaving Circa.
+The company was out of the market for almost two years (2016–2017) and has now been acquired for a global relaunch by Town Connection, an investment group with its headquarters in Buenos Aires, Argentina.

 History

 In 2003, it was announced that Fallen Footwear would be manufactured and distributed by DC Shoes under licence from Thomas.

-The agreement was cancelled in 2005 after DC was acquired by Quiksilver.
+The agreement was cancelled in 2005 after Quiksilver acquired DC.
 It was an amicable separation, and DC President Ken Block said that Fallen was "recognized as the top new emerging footwear brand in the skateboard industry."
 The shoes were sold and distributed through Thomas' Black Box Distribution.

 On April 11, 2016, Jamie Thomas announced on Facebook, Instagram and its homepage that Fallen was disbanding operations.

-January 1, 2018 was officially dated as the moment of Fallen's worldwide trademark acquirement by Town Connection while planning for a global re-launch sometime along this year.
+January 1, 2018, was officially dated as the moment of Fallen's worldwide trademark acquisition by Town Connection, which is planning a global re-launch sometime this year.

-February 2019, Re-launches with some of their OG skaters which include Chris Cole, Tommy Sandoval, and Billy Marks.

-They have brought some new models as well as some old classics to their new line.
+In February 2019, they relaunched with some of their original skaters, including Chris Cole, Tommy Sandoval, and Billy Marks.
+They have brought new models and old classics to their new line.

 Products

-Fallen was known for their shoes, flannel, hoodies, T-shirts, snapbacks, book bags, jeans/shorts, and skateboarding videos.
+Fallen was known for its shoes, flannel, hoodies, T-shirts, snapbacks, book bags, jeans/shorts, and skateboarding videos.